ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

-We're creating a reference to the client certificate in the Key Vault using the `Microsoft.KeyVault/vaults/secrets` resource.
-Since the `Microsoft.KeyVault/vaults/certificates` resources does not exist, this is the only way to reference the certificate in the Key Vault.
+This creates a symbol to the client certificate in the Key Vault using the `Microsoft.KeyVault/vaults/secrets` resource.
+Since the `Microsoft.KeyVault/vaults/certificates` resource type does not exist, using a secret is the only way to reference the certificate in the Key Vault.
 Although we've imported the client certificate as a certificate, the Key Vault will also create a secret with the same name that can be used to reference the certificate.

 The name of the client certificate in the Key Vault can be specified through the `clientCertificateSecretName` parameter.
 This is useful if you want to try out different types of certificates.

-Next, add the following code to the `main.bicep` file to create a references to the client certificate from the client API Management instance:
+Next, add the following code to the `main.bicep` file to link certificate from the client API Management instance:

 ```bicep
 resource clientCertificate 'Microsoft.ApiManagement/service/certificates@2022-08-01' = {